OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 ---
-title: "A gentle introduction to Stylus"
+title: 'A gentle introduction to Stylus'
-description: "An educational introduction that provides a high-level understanding of Stylus, a new way to write EVM-compatible smart contracts using your favorite programming languages."
+description: 'An educational introduction that provides a high-level understanding of Stylus, a new way to write EVM-compatible smart contracts using your favorite programming languages.'
 author: amarrazza
 sme: amarrazza
-target_audience: "Developers who want to build on Arbitrum using popular programming languages, like Rust"
+target_audience: 'Developers who want to build on Arbitrum using popular programming languages, like Rust'
 sidebar_position: 1
 ---